dcao/babble/POPL23.md

 Check that everything is okay by building `babble`, this is done automatically by the `Makefile`, but it's a quick way to check that things are working.
-This takes about 2 minutes.
+This takes about 2 minutes on a 6-core laptop.

 ```bash
 cargo build --release